-Designed for small homes, vacation cabins and cottages, this heater lacks the capacity for large-scale use.
+Designed for small homes, vacation cabins and cottages, this model lacks the capacity for large-scale use.
 In cold climates, the FVI-12-LP can operate at a maximum of 2.3 GMP.

-Being a propane-powered model, this heater is much more affordable than standard gas tankless units.
+Being a propane-powered model, this model is much more affordable than standard tankless units.
 Not to mention the fact that installation is free and yearly maintenance is not required.

-Its integrated Circ-Logic recirculation system cycles an external pump at pre-set intervals, minimizing gas usage.
-Compatible with both liquid propane and natural gas, this water heater has a thermal efficiency rating of 82%.
+Its integrated Circ-Logic recirculation system cycles an external pump at pre-set intervals, minimizing the usage.
+Compatible with both liquid propane and natural gas, this model has a thermal efficiency rating of 82%.